susanBuck/notes/05_Laravel/02_App_Setup.md

 Note that by default, Pagoda apps are set to *Automatically deploy on git push*, which is why you only have to push to Pagoda and not do any other actions for deployment.
 This can be toggled off in Pagoda via the Admin panel.

 So now your app is deployed but when you go to your app's url on Pagoda, you'll see a directory listing ([screenshot](http://making-the-internet.s3.amazonaws.com/laravel-home-directory-not-set-on-pagoda.png)).

-This is because Pagoda is not pointing to your `public/` directory.
+This is because Pagoda is not pointing to your `public/` directory, and can be fixed with a boxfile...

+## Pagoda Boxfile
-To fix this, you need to create a [Boxfile](http://help.pagodabox.com/customer/portal/articles/175475) (capital B, no extension) which contains all configurations (in [yaml](http://en.wikipedia.org/wiki/YAML)) related to your app's deployment for Pagoda.
+A Pagoda [Boxfile](http://help.pagodabox.com/customer/portal/articles/175475) (capital B, no extension) is a file you create which contains all configurations (in [yaml](http://en.wikipedia.org/wiki/YAML)) related to your app's deployment for Pagoda.

-The key configuration we need is `document_root: public` but we'll also set up a variety of other configurations as well.
+The key configuration we need to first set is `document_root: public` but we'll also set up a variety of other configurations as well.

 Create this file in the root of your app project and fill it with this code (edit `name:` to match your app name):